sanko/FFI-SDL3.pm/README.md

 Expected parameters include:

 - `window` - the window to change
-- `icon` - an [SDL2::Surface](https://metacpan.org/pod/SDL2%3A%3ASurface) structure containig the icon for the window
+- `icon` - an [SDL2::Surface](https://metacpan.org/pod/SDL2%3A%3ASurface) structure containing the icon for the window

 ## `SDL_SetWindowData( ... )`